Money (Currency) in Bulgaria

 The ATMs disperse Bulgarian Levs.
 The exchange rate is the official exchange rate of the bank.
 These are the international exchange rates which is pretty fair.
 The banks has usually has an updated currency conversion chart/biard displayed on its fron, so you will have an ides about the exchange rate.

 Before you go to Bulgaria, we advise you to find out if your destination has an ATM.
 Some small villages don’t have a bank or ATM.
 Also it it good to get money from ATMs a day or two before you need it, just in case the ATM is is out of service for a period of time.

 Most banks in Bulgaria have a limit on the amount that can be withdrawn through ATMs.
 Most of the ATMs will not give you more than 400 Levs (EUR 200) per withdrawal.
 There might alse be a daily or a weekly limit.
 It is good to check with your bank about the limits before travelling to Bulgaria.

 Traveler’s cheques can be changed inside a bank.

 More information about how the Bulgarian Banks operate with the Traveler’s Cheques can be found here:

 The bigger shops, restaurants and hotels accept payments with debit and credit cards.
 If you see these symbols or similar at the entrance or inside the shops, the hotels and the restaurants, then you can be sure you will not have any problems paying with cards.

 When will Bulgaria acept the EURO?

 Bulgaria aims to join the euro zone in more than three years but stull doesnt cover the Maastricht criteria.
 It will happen in the near future but untill then you will have to pay with Levs in Bulgaria

-See also “Prices in Bulgaria“
+See also our article about “Prices in Bulgaria“